wwydmanski/rl_tennis/Report.md

 # Algorithm overview
 Agent's brain was a Deep Deterministic Policy Gradient, an Actor-Critic class Reinforcement Learning algorithm.
+It is an actor-critic algorithm, which means that it incorporates two separate neural networks.

+One of them acts as an actor - it has one output for every dimention of action space and is directly responsible for actions of agent.

+The other one is a critic - it assesses expected reward for choosing each state, and serves as loss function for the actor.

+Training of the actor is then focused on maximising critic output, while critic is trained in a DQN-like manner

 ## Parameters
 ### Hyperparameters